Collins Incoming 5th Grade

 Do the children have Physical Education every day?

-Students attend P.E. five days and every 6th day students will rotate in to the Library for a lesson that support their core curriculum class.
-Students also have 20 minutes of recess before or after lunch each day.
+Students attend P.E. five days.
+On the sixth day, the students rotate in to the Library for a lesson that supports their core curriculum class.
+Students also have 20+ minute recess before or after lunch each day.

 What are the school hours?

 Classes begin at 8:50 a.m. and end at 4:00 p.m.
-The student daily news broadcast, KCOL, begins at 8:40 AM.
-We suggest that students need to be in the building no later than 8:30 a.m. to prepare for the day.
+However, all students need to be in the building no later than 8:30 a.m. to prepare for the day.

 Supervision begins at 8:00 a.m. for students attending before school activities or tutorials.
-We ask that student not be dropped off in the front of the school until 8:00 a.m.
+We ask that students not be dropped off in the front of the school until 8:00 a.m.

 How do I find information about my child’s bus number and the bus arrival and departure time?

 Visit the Conroe ISD Website at http://www.conroeisd.net/ and click on “What Bus Do I Ride?”.
-2019-2020 bus route information will not be loaded until the beginning of August.
+2021-2022 bus route information will not be loaded until beginning of August.

 How do I make sure Collins has the most current contact information for my child?